RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 ## Datasources configuration

-You can find a detailed description [[here|Configuring-server-datasources]]
+You can find a detailed description at [[here|Configuring-server-datasources]]

 ## Using environment variables
-You can use references on environment variables in most of server configuration properties.
+You can use references on environment variables in most server configuration properties.
 For example:

 ```js